Samagra-Development/telemetry-documentation/docs/overview-telemetry.md

 ## 1. e-Samwad App

+e-Samwad is a flagship program of the Department of Education, Himachal Pradesh to involve parents in child's education by providing them regular updates about child's progress.
+Through e-samwad, parents receive regular SMS on their mobile phones about student's attendance, examination dates, examination scores, holidays, homework completion and parent teacher meeting on.

 Listed in the following excel file are some of the use cases where Telemetry was used to capture user data for the e-Samwad android app.
 To view it, click [here](https://docs.google.com/spreadsheets/d/1HvryrR95cHRshST3Zg7AsWW4LXQ0h2G2j-3KmaFdcBE/edit#gid=0)

    ### Why do we want to Capture data?